Former Barcelona and Spain coach Luis Enrique announces death of daughter Xana | Goal.com

-Former Barcelona and Spain coach Luis Enrique announces death of daughter Xana
+Former Barcelona and Spain coach Luis Enrique confirms death of daughter Xana

-The former Spain coach stepped down in June after missing their three previous matches, having been granted leave in March for what was described as a family emergency.
+Luis Enrique stepped down from the Spain post in June after missing their three previous matches, having been granted leave in March for what was described as a family emergency.

 Robert Moreno was confirmed as Luis Enrique's successor, although Luis Rubiales, head of the Royal Spanish Football Federation (RFEF) said: "Our doors will always be open to him".